 Wrongful death can be a hard thing for a family to accept.
-Florida workers’ compensation attorneys help many wounded employees.
+Miami workers’ compensation attorneys help many wounded employees.
 They represent these workers until they get the compensation they deserve.
 Unfortunately, though, many wounded employees don’t live to enjoy their comp benefits.
 Instead, they sometimes die from their injuries or diseases.
 In 2016 alone, Florida recorded about 309 fatal work injuries.

 When this happens, the deceased worker’s family may be eligible for death benefits.
 This class of benefits will compensate the deceased’s beneficiaries for the effects of the death.
 Usually, receiving workers’ compensation severs your right to sue for the injury or death.
 However, in some cases, you can still file a wrongful death lawsuit.